iamademar/bank-marketing-campaign-with-ai/README.md

 ```

+The deep learning model used in this script is a **Multi-Layer Perceptron (MLP)**, a type of Artificial Neural Network (ANN).
+It consists of fully connected (dense) layers and is designed for binary classification.

+#### 📌 Why Use This Deep Learning Model for This Dataset?

+A Multi-Layer Perceptron (MLP) is used because:

+1. Handles Both Categorical & Numerical Data
+  - The dataset includes both categorical (e.g., job, marital status) and numerical (e.g., balance, age) features.
+  - The preprocessing pipeline encodes categorical variables and normalizes numerical values, making it well-suited for an MLP.

+2. Captures Complex Patterns
+  - Bank marketing data has non-linear relationships between features.
+  - MLP can detect interactions between variables (e.g., how age + job type + previous campaign success influences customer behavior).

+3. Better Than Logistic Regression for Large Datasets
+  - Logistic Regression works well for simple binary classification but struggles with high-dimensional data.
+  - MLP can learn complex decision boundaries from features.

+4. Dropout Layers Help Prevent Overfitting
+  - Overfitting is a common issue in marketing datasets.
+  - Dropout (0.5) ensures the model generalizes well to unseen data.

 ### **Step 3: Train a Deep Learning Model**
 The bank wants to use a neural network to capture complex relationships between customer data and subscription likelihood.
 ```python